PC Matic Review 2024: Better Than Other Antiviruses?

 PC Matic Mobile App

-While the app doesn’t have many options, it works great.
-It’s not my favorite antivirus app for Android— I think there are many better options, including Norton.
+Unfortunately, it missed a malicious app and some sketchy files I downloaded to test it out.
+It does a pretty good job but I think there are many better options, including Norton.
 That said, I found it really easy to access and understand all of PC Matic’s mobile features, and performing and scheduling scans was very simple.

 The iPhone app bills itself as a content blocker (iOS apps don’t scan for malware because of Apple’s restrictions).
 It’s very easy to install, with the app itself telling you exactly what you need to do to get it set up.